openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 {: #figspecurn title="Example: `spec_urn` specifying the OAuth protocol for authorization"}

-In this case, the receiver may obtain an access token using the Client Credential Grant {{CLIENTCRED}}, or any other method suitable for the Receiver and the Transmitter.
+In this case, the receiver may obtain an access token using the Client Credentials Grant {{CLIENTCRED}}, or any other method suitable for the Receiver and the Transmitter.

 ## Obtaining Transmitter Configuration Information